wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 ----------------------

-To find what to set your application credentials to ssh onto your new build machine
+To find what to set your application credentials to ssh onto your new build machine sudo to root and cat the application_credentials.dat file that the build generated as shown below

 >     ssh -p <build-machine-port> <username>@<build-machine-ip>
+>     sudo su
+>          <password>
+>     /bin/cat /home/<username>/adt-build-machine-scripts/runtimedata/linode/<build-identifier>/credentials/application_credentials.dat

+which in my case looks like:

+>     ssh -p 1035 agile-deployer@156.23.43.21
 >     /bin/cat /home/agile-deployer/adt-build-machine-scripts/runtimedata/linode/test-build/credentials/application_credentials.dat

 ---------------------------